Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Change Point Model Setup

 \subsection{Non-negative matrix factorization}

 NMF is a matrix factorization technique which constrains the input matrix and subsequent factors to non-negative values \citep{NIPS2000_1861}.
 It is commonly used as an unsupervised dimension reduction method and allows for high-dimensional data sets to be projected into simpler and ultimately more workable dimensions.
-NMF has the following setup: consider an $n \times p$ matrix, $\boldsymbol{X}$, where $n$ is the number of independent samples and $p$ is the number of features.
-NMF attempts to approximate the original matrix $\boldsymbol{X}$, as the dot product of a coefficient matrix, $\boldsymbol{W}$, and a basis matrix, $\boldsymbol{H}$ (Figure \ref{fig:nmf1}).
-The dimensionality of factors $\boldsymbol{W}$ and $\boldsymbol{H}$ is controlled by the factorization rank, $r$, where $r << min(n,p)$.
-The rank is ideally chosen to be large enough such that $\boldsymbol{W} \cdot \boldsymbol{H}$ retains key structural elements of $\boldsymbol{X}$ while also low enough such that the addition of noise has a minimal effect; choosing the rank is key for managing the bias-variance tradeoff.
-The interpretation of rank is dependent on context, however, due to the clustering property of NMF \citep{Li2014, Li2004}, we can intuitively think of it as the number of unique clusters in $\boldsymbol{X}$.
+Our motivation for using NMF is that it has an inherent clustering (or community) property, where it automatically clusters the time series, which is important in neuroimaging where it is of interest to find communities (or functional states) that correspond to closely knitted groups of time series (or nodes).